arguelle/VTOL-at-UNLV/Build-Log.md

 1. Starting from the geometry section of the actuators menu, declare how many motors you have.
 You can modify the number of motors you want by using the "MC Motors" drop down menu.
 2. Your X position indicates how far forward or backward the motor is from the center of gravity, forward being positive backward being negative.
 Conversely, the Y position indicates how far left or right the motor is in regards to the center of gravity, left being negative and right being positive.
 3. In addition, you must declare which motor is being tilted by whcich servo.
 This can be modified by the drop down menu following the X and Y position.
 4. Changing the direction CCW will change the direction the motor spins.
-By default it will spin counter clock wise around PX4FMU's Z axis or Yaw axis
+By default it will spin counter clock wise with respect to the FRD coordinate system around PX4FMU's Z axis or Yaw axis.
+For more information on the FRD coordinate system see the [PX4 Terminology page](https://docs.px4.io/main/en/contribute/notation.html)

 #### Control Surfaces
 * Our VTOL uses two control surfaces which include a single channel aileron and an elevator.
+We are using a single chanel aileron due to the limited number of signal output chanels on the Kakute H7 mini flight controler.
 1. Following that, the number of control surfaces can be modified by using the drop down menu labeled "Control Surfaces".
 2. If you look to the "Actuator Outputs" section you can see how the servos correspond to the flight controllers outputs.